epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 What stands out?
 Well, second films often struggle, with many dropping in both ratings and revenue.
 But it’s not all downhill.
 Some franchises, like *Harry Potter*, buck the trend and show major improvements in later films.

 We can also spot a tendency for first films to shine brightest, often leading in both revenue and ratings.
-Still, the graph reminds us: franchises don’t follow a fixed formula, some truly find their magic over time!
+Still, the graph reminds us: franchises don’t follow a fixed formula, some truly find their magic over time !

-Once we adjusted for inflation, the results changed dramatically!
-The rankings shifted, with new winners emerging, and some of today’s biggest blockbusters no longer claiming the title of the greatest franchises in history.
-Context truly reshapes the narrative!

 ### <span id="prefered-genre">Prefered genre</span>